bedros/bookie/README.md

     pip install -r requirements.txt

-If no database file exists for sqlite (only one supported at the moment), run this before launching the server (but remember to do `unset DB_CREATE` afterwards to avoid having the app try to recreate the server each time the server starts up)
+If no database file exists for sqlite (only one supported at the moment), run this before launching the server

-    export CREATE_DB=1

-Install the `bookie` project

-    pip install --editable .
+    scripts/init_db.py

 To compile the frontend Elm code you will need to install the following (`-g` is optional and can be inserted in the following command after the word `install`)